spookylukey/django-htmx-patterns/inline_partials.rst

            },
        )

-For some cases where I’m doing different HTMX calls within the same page (e.g. a page that uses HTMX for both search and paging), I’ve found that I need to choose the block based on the ``Hx-Target`` header.
+For some cases where I’m doing different htmx calls within the same page (e.g. a page that uses htmx for both search and paging), I’ve found that I need to choose the block based on the ``Hx-Target`` header.
 So the ``for_htmx`` decorator takes an extra ``if_hx_target`` keyword arguments for that e.g.: